ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ---
 title: How to Use System Commands in your R Script or Package
 author:
+  - Jeroen Ooms
   - Maëlle Salmon
-  - Jeroen Ooms
-date: '2021-07-26'
+date: '2021-09-13'
 slug: system-calls-R-package
-categories: []
 tags:
   - tech notes
   - processx
   - sys
-description: Way (not) to call the system from your R package.
+description: Ways (not) to call the system from your R package.
 output:
   html_document:
     keep_md: yes